Cherry Creek High School: Facilities

 The campus contains four buildings (West, Information Center, Fine Arts, and East) with 170 classrooms; 3 gyms North, South and East gyms; eight tennis courts; a baseball diamond; two practice football fields; Stutler Bowl, Creek's stadium; and a challenge course.
 The West Building, by far the largest of the four, houses two gyms; a swimming pool; a weight room; Shillinglaw Lecture Center; and the West Cafeteria.
-The Information Center Building has a library and technology center, the Registrar's Office, the Counseling and Post-Grad Center, and another (former) cafeteria.
+The Information Center Building has a library and technology center, the Registrar's Office, the Counseling and Post-Grad Center, and another cafeteria.
 Connected to the IC by the "IC Tunnel", the Fine Arts Building features a large theater, music labs, the debate room, and art studios.
 The East Building contains a gym, the ILC (Intensive Learning Center) and the main security office The sprawling campus is meant to evoke a large "college-like" feel in order to prepare students for college life.

 The campus also includes the historic Cherry Creek Schoolhouse, a relocated 1874 school building preserved by the school's Key Club chapter.